-“Diversification is the only free lunch in investing,” is a popular saying on Wall Street that dates back to the 1950s.
+“Diversification is the only free lunch in investing” is a popular saying on Wall Street dating back to the 1950s.
 And there is a reason why people are still saying it today.

-In this guide, you will learn what portfolio diversification is and how you can diversify your digital asset portfolio.
+In this guide, you will learn what portfolio diversification is, and how you can diversify your crypto portfolio beyond bitcoin.

 What is Portfolio Diversification?